 18.4.1 Low-level combustible waste.
-Lowlevel combustible radioactive solid waste is collected in a receptacle lined with a heavy-duty plastic bag.
+Low-level combustible radioactive solid waste is collected in a receptacle lined with a heavy-duty plastic bag.
 This includes disposable gloves, paper, plastic, bench-covering material, plastic test tubes, plastic Petri dishes, plastic tubing and empty plastic scintillation vials.
 A separate bag should be used for each type of radioisotope.

 On removal from the receptacle, the material should be double bagged using a second heavyduty bag, with care taken to ensure that the package does not rupture while being handled.
 Following double bagging, wipe tests should be made of the exterior of the bag and of the interior of the receptacle.
-A red 'incineration' tag must be filled out and affixed to the package.
-The bottom sections of the tag must be forwarded to the Radiation Safety Officer.
 The Radioisotope Disposal sheet for the bag should be retained, with a photocopy attached to the bag of waste.
 Also, attach records showing the liquid scintillation counter results of the wipe tests.